shihaam-arif/Sales-Dashboard/README.md

 ## KPIs
 - Compare sales and orders
-- Which month got highest sales?
+- Which month got highest sales
 - Which region is contributing maximun to sales
 - Highest selling category
 - Top 5 companies contributing to sales